-CAN SLIM is an active investing system using earnings, market leadership, product innovation, institutional ownership, and stock price trend as key criteria for stock selection.
+CANSLIM is an active investment strategy that utilizes specific screening criteria such as earnings, market leadership, product innovation, institutional ownership, and stock price trends.
+These key criteria play a vital role in the process of stock selection.

 What is CANSLIM?

-CAN SLIM is a stock investing strategy designed by William J. O’Neil to produce market-beating profit performance.
-Using the CAN SLIM criteria in your investing should mean profitable returns.
-Current Earnings, Annual Earnings, New Products, Supply, Leaders, Institutional Sponsorship & Market Direction, are important screening criteria in the CANSLIM system.
+CANSLIM is a stock investing strategy designed by William J. O’Neil to attempt to produce market-beating profit performance.
+Using the CANSLIM criteria in your investing should mean profitable returns.
+Current Earnings, Annual Earnings, New Products, Supply, Leaders, Institutional Sponsorship, and Market Direction are important screening criteria in the CANSLIM system.

 It combines fundamental analysis and technical analysis into a cohesive strategy.